Q02: Functional microbiota analysis

 Please find detailed information on our protocols and resources on a separate page as follows:

-Although high-throughput sequencing of 16S rRNA genes has become a widespread method for rapid profiling of microbial communities, it is crucial to have a common ground of analysis to be able to compare results.
-This also applies to shotgun metagenomic workflows that are used in Q02.
-The project relies on established wet-lab protocols and in-house developed bioinformatic pipelines for generating and comparing microbiota profiles from all relevant samples collected by the consortium.
-Q02 is thereby the basis for harmonized analysis of microbiota profiles for the consortium.
+Project Q02 relies on established wet-lab protocols and in-house developed bioinformatic pipelines to offer amplicon and shotgun sequencing services to generate and compare microbiota profiles from all relevant samples collected by the consortium.
+The project is thereby the basis for harmonized analysis of microbiota profiles for the consortium.
 This includes the education of young researchers within and outside the consortium on good practices in microbiota analysis by organizing hands-on data analysis workshops.

 Involved scientists